 ©Radim Glajc/Shutterstock.com

 Checking if your gecko has pre-anal pores is the most accurate way to determine if they are male or female.
-Pre-anal pores are a small, V-shaped line of pores just above a male gecko’s vent between their legs.
+Pre-anal pores are a small, V-shaped line of pores just above a male gecko’s vent, located between its legs.
 While males have very pronounced pores that look like large black or brown dots, females lack them entirely.

 Male leopard geckos use these pores to secrete pheromones.
 They use these pheromones to attract potential female mates and identify themselves to other geckos nearby.

-If your gecko is a bit too skittish to allow you to get a good look at their underside, try placing them in a clear plastic or glass container and holding it up above your head.
-Do not squeeze or hold the lizard on their back for an extended period of time.
+If your gecko is too skittish to let you examine its underside, try placing it in a clear plastic or glass container and holding the container above your head to look at it from below.
+Do not squeeze or hold the lizard on its back for an extended period.

 Method 2: Determine the Presence of Hemipenal Bulges